 "Coming here is what you have to do," Hofer said.
 "It's important to show how consistent you can be."

-Hofer is coached by former University of Miami football/baseball star Ron Rajsich, who still makes his home in Arizona.
+Hofer is coached by former University of Miami football/baseball star Rob Rajsich, who still makes his home in Arizona.

-Travel is nothing new to these kicker to learn, gain exposure and having the opportunity to face off against the best is what brought rising senior Aric Goodman from Cherry Creek High near Denver to Miami for the weekend.
+Travel is nothing new to these kickers who learn, gain exposure and have the opportunity to face off against the best.
+That's what brought rising senior Aric Goodman from Cherry Creek High near Denver to Florida for the weekend.